 Check out our full Apple TV Plus review

-That said, it still lags behind its US equivalent, in that the Aussie version doesn't offer 4K streaming — something that would have made the sci-fi epic Halo more of an event.
+That said, it still lags behind its US equivalent, in that the Aussie version has a smaller back catalogue, and doesn't offer 4K streaming — something that would have made the sci-fi epic Halo more of an event.

 We also don't get big Paramount films arriving on the service within 30-45 days of their theatrical release like they do in the US, which is disappointing.
 Of course, the Aussie version of Paramount Plus is cheaper than it is in the US, priced at only AU$8.99 per month or AU$89.99 per year.